geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 - `SuiteQL Performance Matrix`: API used, latency, server time, row counts, page counts, truncation, and governance usage.
 - `SuiteQL Hints`: local guidance based on the current query text.

-## 6. Ask AI About NetSuite Records
+## 6. Ask AI About Reports, Searches, And Records

-Select `AI Chat` in the header to show or hide the floating chat panel.
+Select `AI Chat` in the header to show or hide the floating chat panel below the button.

 Use it for questions like: